nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Then, enter the command `assign task 1 -a 1`.

-If done successfully, you should see the "Create PR" task being assigned to "Alex Yeoh" show up under in the task list of the [current team section](#current-team-section) as shown below.
+If done successfully, you should see the "User Stories" task being assigned to "Alex Yeoh" show up under in the task list of the [current team section](#current-team-section) as shown below.
 You can also specify multiple members to assign a task to multiple team members.